maxtrdina/Pitt-MS-Project/README.md

 specific application headers.
 Having the requesting application include those application headers, though, would violate the minimal intervention clause, so the first attempt at adding them involved having the switch adding them.
 This turned out to be a problem, since making a header larger meant that a whole lot of state needed to be kept in the switch to map sequence numbers back and forward.
-Switches are not built for thi, so, had it been possible to do, this kind of computation would have certainly hurt line speed.
+Switches are not built for this, so, had it been possible to do, this kind of computation would have certainly hurt line speed.

 In light of this, we decided to add this component in between the switch and the spines node.
 Agents are compiled